-New York Equal Pay Attorneys
+New York Equal Pay Attorneys and Resources

 Employees have a right to receive equal pay for equal work.
 Pay inequity, or discrimination in compensating employees, is against the law.

 Compensation discrimination is a serious offense.
 New Yorkers are protected from pay inequity by employers under the Equal Pay Act of 1963 (EPA), Title VII of the Civil Rights Act of 1964 (Title VII), the New York State Human Rights Law (NYSHRL), and the New York City Human Rights Law (CHRL).

 Know Your Rights

 It is illegal to pay women less than men for the same work.

 Employers must provide equal pay for equal work.
 Discriminating against an employee by offering lower wages or benefits violates the law.
 Equal pay laws apply to pay differences based on gender, race, religion, age, or disability.